Deepak Verma (judge)

-Deepak Verma (28 August 1947 – 22 April 2013) was an Indian jurist and a former judge of the Supreme Court of India.
+Deepak Verma (born 28 August 1947) is an Indian jurist and a former judge of the Supreme Court of India.
 His served in the Indian judiciary as the Chief Justice of the Rajasthan High Court, acting Chief Justice of the Karnataka High Court, and judge in the Madhya Pradesh High Court.
 After retiring from the Supreme Court, he served as an international arbitrator and mediator, and acted as an expert on matters of Indian law in several high-profile cases before foreign courts and international tribunals, including the multi-billion dollar Vijay Mallya case.
 He had served the role of a sports ombudsman in India, and also served as the chairperson and member of the advisory board of several distinguished non-profits, educational institutions and universities in India.
 He was part of the bench that delivered the landmark judgment for the Indian antirape law in 2013.
-He died in 2013 in Gurgaon.

 Biography

 Early life and education

 Verma was born on 28 August 1947, in Jabalpur, Madhya Pradesh.
 His father, R.P.
 Verma, was an eminent lawyer in Jabalpur.
 His educational journey began with his schooling at institutions such as Christ Church, Mahakaushal High School, and Model High School, and culminated with his matriculation from Naveen Vidya Bhawan in Jabalpur.
 Following his matriculation, he initially pursued a B.Sc degree at Government Science College, Jabalpur, but subsequently transitioned to the field of Arts, ultimately completing his B.A. from St. Aloysius College in Jabalpur.
 He earned his LL.B. degree from Jabalpur University.
 His enrollment as an Advocate occurred in the year 1972.